 A concern, allegation or disclosure of abuse involving someone working with children or adults in a paid or unpaid capacity must be reported directly to the Head Teacher, Principal or Senior Manager, unless it involves them and then it should be reported directly to the Chair of the Governing Body or Management Committee.

 Our Designated Safeguarding Lead is:

-Name: Catherine Goodchild - Head of School

-Their office is located in the main Reception Area of the

-foyer

-Their tel. no is 0114 236 5529
+Name: Catherine Goodchild [Head of School] Their office is located next to the school office Their tel. no is 0114 2365529

 Our Designated Safeguarding Deputy is: